adnankarol/Road-Damage-Detection-YoloV4/README.md

 4. Every 100 iterations the weigths are stored in the folder mentioned in the 'obj.data' as parameter backup.
 And for every 1000 iteration a new weights file is created.

+5. The training can be stopped once the MAP value reduces to around 1 and stabilizes (varies from application to application).
+This graph is shown in the next section.

 <a name="Results"></a>
 # Section 5: Results